-The Coalition against Typhoid welcomes the submission of abstracts exhibiting original research or innovative programs related to typhoid and other invasive salmonelloses to be considered for oral and poster presentation.
-We encourage submissions that introduce new ideas, research and understandings to the field, as well as analysis of both successes and failures.
+The Coalition against Typhoid welcomed the submission of abstracts exhibiting original research or innovative programs related to typhoid and other invasive salmonelloses to be considered for oral and poster presentation.
+We encouraged submissions that introduce new ideas, research and understandings to the field, as well as analysis of both successes and failures.

-All abstracts should be submitted through the electronic submission system between August 1, 2018 and October 15, 2018.
+All late breaker abstracts should be submitted through the electronic submission system between January 2, 2019 and January 22, 2018.
 Please read the following guidelines carefully before submitting your abstract:

 - Abstracts must contribute to the field of typhoid, paratyphoid or nontyphoidal Salmonella

 - Limit text to no more than 350 words